DoveDesign314/LITA-CAPSTONE-CUSTOMER-DATA/README.md

 - **REVENUE TRENDS OVER TIME**
 ![RevenueTrendsovertime](https://github.com/user-attachments/assets/72bb2e95-8425-45ab-af35-08d3cb9a809f)

+Inference
+---
+1. **Monthly Revenue Performance**:
+June, February, and April recorded the highest revenue, each exceeding 15 million, indicating peak months with potentially increased customer engagement or higher sales.
+October, September, and December showed the lowest revenue, all below 7.5 million, suggesting these months had reduced activity or sales volume.
+2. **Revenue Distribution**:
+Revenue is unevenly distributed throughout the year, with high peaks and low troughs.
+The substantial difference between peak and low months might indicate a seasonal trend or fluctuations in customer demand.
+Months like June and February contribute significantly to the annual total, showing an upward trend in revenue during these periods.
+3. **Strategic Implications**:
+The business could focus on analyzing the factors contributing to high revenue in June, February, and April to replicate these successes in other months.
+Promotional events, marketing campaigns, or product launches during these periods could be reinforcing customer activity.
+For the lower-revenue months, especially October, September, and December, it may be beneficial to introduce special offers, holiday discounts, or targeted campaigns to boost revenue and reduce seasonal variability.
+Additionally, understanding customer behaviors and preferences during high-performing months could provide insights for strategic planning in less profitable months.
+   ** Conclusion**:
+The company should capitalize on peak revenue months with enhanced sales and marketing strategies while devising interventions for low-revenue months to improve consistency.
+This approach would allow for better revenue stability and maximize yearly performance.

 - **AVERAGE REVENUE BY CUSTOMER BY REGION**
 ![AvgRevenuebyCustomerbyRegion](https://github.com/user-attachments/assets/362356aa-4182-4aef-be72-f48b0ffda03a)

+Inference
+---
+1. **Regional Performance**:
+South Region shows the highest average revenue per customer at 2,004, indicating that customers here may be purchasing higher-value subscriptions or spending more on services compared to other regions.
+East and North Regions have the lowest average revenue per customer (1,994 and 1,993, respectively), suggesting a lower engagement or preference for basic services.
+2. **Revenue Distribution**:
+Revenue is unevenly distributed across regions, with the South contributing the most on a per-customer basis, while East and North regions are relatively lower.
+The West Region has a moderate performance with an average revenue per customer of 1,999, slightly below the South but above the East and North.
+3. **Strategic Implications**:
+The South Region could be a focus area for premium services or up-selling opportunities due to higher spending by its customers.
+The East and North Regions may require targeted marketing efforts or promotional strategies to increase customer engagement and revenue.
+Introducing offers, discounts, or incentives in these regions could potentially drive up average revenue per customer.
+For the West Region, maintaining existing customer satisfaction while exploring cross-selling opportunities could help sustain or slightly increase revenue.
+4. **Conclusion**:
+The data suggests prioritizing the South Region for high-revenue growth strategies and considering specific customer acquisition or engagement strategies in the East and North.
+Focusing on these tailored approaches could help the company enhance regional revenue distribution and overall performance.

 - **CUSTOMER DATA DASHBOARD**
 ![CUSTOMER DATA DASHBOARD](https://github.com/user-attachments/assets/b5dee6d6-f6cb-445a-beac-26fe46d7e723)